rolkra/rolkra.github.io/_posts/2024-04-01-explore-beer.md

 ![correlation-sugar-2](../images/explore-beer-explore-cor-sugar2.png)

-All 4 attributes show a correlation with sugar! `carb_g_100ml` show a positive correlation (the higher `carb_g_100ml` the higher sugar).
+All 4 attributes show a correlation with sugar! `carb_g_100ml` shows a positive correlation (the higher `carb_g_100ml` the higher sugar).
 The other 3 attributes show a negative correlation (the higher the attribute the lower sugar).

 ### Explain sugar